ekhoro/awscc-example-generator/setup/context-setup.md

 # Context Setup Guide

-This guide shows you how to configure Amazon Q with the AWSCC example generation context.
+This guide shows you how to configure Amazon Q with the AWSCC example generation context for consistent, high-quality results.

+## Quick Alternative

+If you want to get started immediately without setting up context, check out [`quick-prompts.md`](../quick-prompts.md) for direct commands you can use right away.

 ## What is Context?